ericcornelissen/shescape/CONTRIBUTING.md

 #### End-to-end Testing

 The end-to-end (e2e) tests aim to test the library when used to invoke shell commands.
-All end-to-end test suites go into the `test/e2e` folder.
-You can run the e2e tests using the command `npm run test:e2e`.
+All end-to-end test suites go into the `test/e2e/` folder.
+You can run the end-to-end tests using the command `npm run test:e2e`.

-When writing integration tests, focus on the interaction between library and the shell.
+When writing end-to-end tests, focus on the interaction between the library and the shell.

 ##### End-to-end Fuzz Testing